theintern/intern/docs/configuration.md

 Note that executors themselves don’t load suites; this is handled by a loader script (either one of Intern’s built-in scripts or a user-supplied one).

+#### `tunnel`

+The `tunnel` property specifies which Dig Dug tunnel class to use for WebDriver testing.
+There are several built in tunnel types, and others can be add through the WebDriver executor’s [`registerTunnel` method](./architecture.md#extension-points).

+The built in tunnel classes are:

+* 'null'
+* 'selenium'
+* 'browserstack'
+* 'cbt' (CrossBrowserTesting)
+* 'saucelabs'
+* 'testingbot'